 In 1992, he returned to The Times’s legal department, spending a decade advising The Times and the company's other newspapers, television stations and new media properties on defamation, privacy, newsgathering and related issues, and he frequently litigated media and commercial cases.
 He has taught media law at the Columbia University School of Journalism, U.C.L.A.
 Law School and Yale Law School.

 While working as a lawyer, Mr. Liptak wrote occasional book reviews for The Times and The New York Observer and contributed to other sections of The Times.
 His work has also appeared in The New Yorker, Vanity Fair, Rolling Stone, Business Week and The American Lawyer.
 He has written several law review articles as well, generally on First Amendment topics.

 Mr. Liptak lives in Washington with his wife, Jennifer Bitman, a veterinarian, and their children Ivan and Katie.

-All American Speakers is a speakers bureau and booking agency providing information on booking Adam Liptak for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Adam Liptak speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Adam Liptak for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Adam Liptak speaking fees, availability, speech topics and cost to hire for your next live or virtual event.